 As a part of IT administration, you will have the need to deploy various software to various users/computers.
 This is not only a routine task, but also consumes a lot of your time and effort.
 You will have to deploy multiple software configurations to the required target.
 Desktop Central adds another easy approach to accomplish software deployment, by introducing Self Service Portal.
 Self Service Portal allows you to publish software to the target users/computers.
 Unlike manual software deployment, you can publish the list of software to the group (target users/computers).
 You can empower the users to install software based on their needs.
 This helps you to save a lot of time and enhances productivity.

-Self Service Portal is currently supported only for Windows and Mac (version 10.8 and above) operating systems.
+Self Service Portal is currently supported only for Mac (version 10.10 and above) and Windows operating systems.

 You will find the self service portal on the Desktop Central server by navigating to this location, Software Deployment -> Deployment -> Self Service Portal.
 You can create a Group which contains the target users/computers and publish the available software.
 Computer based and User based software can be published via self service portal.
 You will have to specify the software which needs to be published from the list of available software.
 When a software is published from the Desktop Central server, the same will be updated on the target computer during the subsequent 90 minutes refresh cycle.
 You can add/remove software which were published in the self service portal.
 When multiple versions of a software is being published, you can see multiple entries of the same software on the self service portal with the difference in its version.
 List of software on the self service portal will be synced once in every 90 minutes.
 User can also choose to sync it manually by clicking on "Sync Now" icon on the right corner of the Self Service Portal.
 When a software is successfully published for a computer/user for the first time, you will find self service portal added to the agent tray, start menu and as a desktop shortcut on the target computer.